google/fscrypt/README.md

 *   `fscrypt setup MOUNTPOINT` - Gets a filesystem ready for use with fscrypt
 *   `fscrypt encrypt DIRECTORY` - Encrypts an empty directory
 *   `fscrypt unlock DIRECTORY` - Unlocks an encrypted directory
+*   `fscrypt lock DIRECTORY` - Locks an encrypted directory
-*   `fscrypt purge MOUNTPOINT` - Removes keys for a filesystem before unmounting
+*   `fscrypt purge MOUNTPOINT` - Locks all encrypted directories on a filesystem
 *   `fscrypt status [PATH]` - Gets detailed info about filesystems or paths
 *   `fscrypt metadata` - Manages policies or protectors directly